This is a sponsored post written by me on behalf of Dairy Farmers of Canada. All opinions are 100% mine.

 2. In a large non-stick pan over medium-high heat add olive oil and mushrooms.
 Sauté until mushrooms start to soften and brown, approximately 5-7 minutes.
 Add rosemary, thyme, and vinegar; sauté another 1-2 minutes or until herbs are fragrant (be careful not to burn the herbs).

 3. In a medium baking dish or brie baker, place round of Upper Canada Cheese Comfort Cream.
 Top with balsamic mushroom mixture.
 Bake in oven for 7 minutes.
-Remove and serve immediately.
+Remove and serve immediately with crackers or toasted baguette.

 Looking for More Cheesy Inspiration?